 As the discussions are both ongoing and at different stages with regards to each respective authority, there can be no assurance as to whether the Company will reach a resolution with such authorities or as to the potential timing, terms, or collateral consequences of any such resolution.
-As a result, the Company cannot predict the ultimate outcome of these UOP Matters or the potential impact on the Company.
-Based on available information to date, the Company estimates that a potential comprehensive resolution of these UOP Matters would result in a probable loss of at least \$160 million, and the Company has recorded a charge in this amount in the Company's Consolidated Statement of Operations, and accrued a corresponding liability on the Consolidated Balance Sheet.
+As a result, the Company cannot predict the ultimate outcome of these UOP Matters or the potential impact on the Company, Base and available information to date, the Company estimates that a potential comprehensive resolution of these UOP Matters would result in a probable loss of at least \$160 million, and the Company has recorded a corresponding liability on the Consolidated Balance Sheet.
 Amounts payable to authorities pursuant to any potential final comprehensive resolution could differ from the amount recorded in the Company's consolidated financial statements.
-Based on available information to date, the Company company does not expect that any such difference would be material with respect to the Company's consolidated financial position.
+Based on available information to date, the Company does not expect that any such difference would be material with respect to the Company's consolidated financial position.